Dogs naturally groom themselves, but when the behavior becomes excessive, it can be a sign of something more serious.

 Constant licking, biting, or grooming can cause skin irritation, hair loss, and discomfort for your dog.
 You may wonder if this behavior is simply a quirk or if it signals an underlying problem.

-We outline the common reasons for a dog excessively cleaning themselves, what you can do at home, and when to seek veterinary help.
+We outline the common reasons for a dog excessively cleaning themselves, what you can do at home, and when to seek veterinary care.

 Table of Contents